Sterols 3. Sterols and their Conjugates

 The phytosterols (as opposed to zoosterols) include campesterol, β-sitosterol, stigmasterol and Δ5‑avenasterol, some of which are illustrated.
 These more common plant sterols have a double bond in position 5 and a definitive feature – a one- or two-carbon substituent with variable stereochemistry in the side chain at C-24, i.e., a new chiral centre is present and C-24 epimeric pairs can occur (e.g., campesterol/22-dihydrobrassicasterol), and this is preserved during subsequent metabolism.
 For example, campesterol is a 24-methylsterol, while β-sitosterol and stigmasterol are 24‑ethylsterols.
 Occasionally, there is a double bond in this chain that can be of the cis or trans configuration as in stigmasterol (at C22) or fucosterol (C24), the main sterol in green algae.

 Cholesterol is usually only a minor component of plant sterols (<1%), but it is unwise to generalize too much, as it can be the main sterol component of red algae and of some families of higher plants such as in the Solanaceae, Liliaceae and Scrophylariaceae.
-It can also be a significant sterol constituent of chloroplasts, shoots, pollen and leaf surface lipids in other plant families; wheat roots contain 10% and cells of Arabidopsis thaliana contain 19% of the sterols as cholesterol.
+It can also be a significant sterol constituent of chloroplasts, shoots, pollen and leaf surface lipids in other plant families; wheat roots contain 10%, and cells of Arabidopsis thaliana contain 19% of the sterols as cholesterol.
 Biosynthesis of the toxic glycoalkaloid solanine of potatoes requires cholesterol as an intermediate.
 Brassinosteroids, ecdysteroids (phytoecdysteroids) and withanolides are polyhydroxylated plant sterols that can occur in appreciable amounts in some plant species.
-In yeasts and fungi, ergosterol is usually the main sterol (see below).
+In mosses, stigmasterol is often the most abundant sterol, but ergosterol is usually the main sterol in yeasts and fungi (see below).
 Sterols are found in some bacterial groups but not in archaea, and hopanoids in bacteria are considered to be functional triterpenoid counterparts.

 Sterols can occur in plants in the 'free' state, i.e., in which the sterol hydroxyl group is not linked to any other moiety, and as conjugates with the hydroxyl group covalently bound via an ester bond to a fatty acid, i.e., as sterol esters, or via a glycosidic linkage to glucose (and occasionally other sugars), i.e., as steryl glycosides.